WillWu88/Capstone-2023/Capstone-Docs/Modeling & Coding Notes/PID controllers.md

 - $K_p$ is the proportional gain.
 - $K_i$ is the integral gain.
 - $K_d$ is the derivative gain.
-- $\Delta t$ is the interval time which we defined as the same as the publishing frequency.
+- $\Delta t$ is the interval time which we defined as the same as the publishing frequency (for both PID nodes 20Hz).
 - $e(t_k)$ is the current error.
 - $e(t_{k-1})$ and $e(t_{k-2})$ are the previous errors.
 - $u(t_k)$ is the current state.